HB414 Alabama 2012 Session

 - Crimes and offenses, gambling, person defined, penalties, Secs.
 13A-12-20, 13A-12-22, 13A-12-23, 13A-12-24, 13A-12-27 am'd

-This bill would provide that upon conviction, the property of the defendant would then be sold and the proceeds would go to the law enforcement agencies that seized the property.
+- Authorizes seizure and condemnation of real property used for illegal gambling; upon conviction, the property is sold and the proceeds go to the law enforcement agencies that seized it.

 - Subjects